bio-tools/biotoolsRegistry/biohackathon.md

 * experiment with https://dev.bio.tools - critique the interfaces, API and content - and report any bugs or suggestions via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new)

 ### Task 2: bio.tools API testing & optimisation
 The latest development deployment of the bio.tools API (https://dev.bio.tools/api/tool) is, we hope, a big improvement on the current version.
 It supports a comprehensive [set of parameters](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) that enable precise query over tool function and other metadata.
 But before we can move these changes into production, the API needs to be thoroughly tested.
-There is also an opportunity to optimise the search behaviour, in light of results of real queries, to ensure it works as anticipated.
+We also want to optimise the search behaviour, in light of results of real user experiments, to ensure it works as anticipated.

 The task is:
 * systematically test the API, particulaly the behaviour of the search parameters as documented in the [API Reference](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) and [API Usage Guide](https://biotools.readthedocs.io/en/latest/api_usage_guide_dev.html).
 * provide feedback on the API search behaviour / possible improvement via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
 You can suggest fixes or improvements to the API docs [here](https://github.com/bio-tools/biotoolsdocs/issues).
-* *developers with elasticsearch experience only* - please speak to bio.tools core-dev (there are some issues we need help with!)
+* *elasticsearch experts only* - please speak to bio.tools core-dev (there are issues we need help with!)

 We hope (developments pending!) to have an easy way to tweak the elasticsearch parameters during the workshop, allowing for immediate iterative improvements.

 ## Day 3 (Nov 14): bio.tools outreach
-**Expected audience:** *anyone with an interest in improving bio.tools*
+**Expected audience:** *anyone with an interest in developing bio.tools*

 **Expected outcome:** *kick-start the community development process*